M1XZG/Rainbow-Library-Suggestions/.github/ISSUE_TEMPLATE/world-feature-request.md

 ---
-name: Feature request
+name: World feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the world
 title: ''
-labels: ''
+labels: enhancement, World
 assignees: ''

 ---